thesp0nge/armoredcode.github.io/_posts/2012-10-22-are-web-agencies-the-new-security-threats-in-2013.markdown

 The breach was found in a secondary website that was lying almost forgotten in the cyberspace.
 Disclosed credentials were eventually still valid since the website was no more update but it was still used.

-{% blockquote %}
-Clueless manager would say he's going not to pay someone to update an old crappy code because a full migration project will drive too much money away from real core business.
-Most of time, real core business is communication those days.
+> Clueless manager would say he's going not to pay someone to update an old
-{% endblockquote %}
+> crappy code because a full migration project will drive too much money away
+> from real core business.
+Most of time, real core business is communication
+> those days.

 True to be told investing a large percentage of money in communication and marketing it makes sense but not applying a vulnerability management policy